vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 systems will have an impact on its use.
 According to the Fed more than two-thirds of $100 bills circulate outside the US.
-This is a rela- tively recent phenomenon, rising from about 45 percent in 1990 to over 70 percent in 2011.^15 The Fed reports 11.5 billion $100 bills are in circu- lation (2016), with a value of $1.15 trillion.^16 So roughly 70 percent of that $1.15 trillion is $805 billion in $100 in circulation around the world.
+This is a rela- tively recent phenomenon, rising from about 45 percent in 1990 to over 70 percent in 2011.<sup>15</sup> The Fed reports 11.5 billion $100 bills are in circulation (2016), with a value of $1.15 trillion.<sup>16</sup> So roughly 70 percent of that $1.15 trillion is $805 billion in $100 in circulation around the world.
 The Fed took the seigniorage when these bills were first introduced.
-The creation of cash designated for use abroad can continue, but the seignior- age will go to the Bank of the US (our new government central bank), instead of the Fed.
+The creation of cash designated for use abroad can continue, but the seigniorage will go to the Bank of the US (our new government central bank), instead of the Fed.
 Recipients of the dollars will experience no difference.

 Global use of dollar currency often reflects instability and insecurities in other countries, and the high regard of the world for the stability of US currency, backed by our commonwealth.
-However, the Global GDP is nearly $80 trillion, so $805 billion in US cash dollars in global circu- lation is one percent of global money – relatively insignificant as far as the rest of the world is concerned.
+However, the Global GDP is nearly $80 trillion, so $805 billion in US cash dollars in global circulation is one percent of global money – relatively insignificant as far as the rest of the world is concerned.

 However, if for some reason this $805 billion came home to the US, that